robbear/elix-book/Chapter01.md

 A web component, at its core, is obviously very simple.
 The class extends `HTMLElement` a provides a constructor where the component can initialize itself, including state.
 Of the four callbacks, only the first two are commonly used.
 The connectedCallback method is called when the component has been added to the page and appears in the DOM.
 The attributeChangedCallback is called anytime an attribute is changed on the web component.

-Finally, the `customElements` object, attached to `window`, presents the `define` method that asks for the new component's kabob-case HTML tag string, and associates it with the component's class name.
+Finally, the `customElements` object, attached to `window`, presents the `define` method that asks for the new component's HTML tag string, and associates it with the component's class name.
+Remember that web component tag strings **must** contain at least one hyphen.

 This base class implementation isn't hard to remember.
 Now let's build on it by defining a simple but working web component that we'll call SpinBox which allows a user to increment or decrement an integer value.
 Our SpinBox implementation will leverage other aspects of the Web Components specification, including shadow DOM and templates.